dont-code/dont-code.github.io/index.md

-## What is it ?
+## What is it not ?
-- Users are guided by the framework to create their applications.
+- Users are guided by the platform tools to design their applications.
 - Developers can extend the platform by adding plugins.

 ## How is it working ?